-Join Scott Simpson for an in-depth discussion in this video Finding or installing nano on Linux, part of Up and Running with nano.
+Join Scott Simpson for an in-depth discussion in this video Finding or installing nano on Linux, part of Learning nano.

 - If you're using a popular Linux distribution,…such as Ubuntu, you've probably already got nano installed.…To check, you can just open up a terminal window…and type in: "which nano".…And that'll tell you where the binary file is located.…Of course, you can also just type nano…and see if nano launches.…If you're using a system, such as CentOs,…that doesn't have nano installed by default,…you can just install it…from your distribution software repository.…So on Debian that would be: "apt-get install nano".…

 And on CentOs or Red Hat, that would be:…"yum install nano".…But it's already installed on my system,…so I don't need to do anything else here.…

 - Using Undo and Spell Check

 3. Exploring Additional Features

 - Mark all as unwatched